 The illustrations used in this manual are for identification purposes only and cannot be used for ordering parts.
-Obtain a parts list from your Viking Pump® representative.
+Obtain a parts list from a Viking Pump® representative.
 Always give a complete name of part, part number and material with the model number and serial number of pump when ordering repair parts.
 The unmounted pump or pump unit model number and serial number are on the nameplate.
 This manual only applies to the pump models specified in the "Model Number Chart" on page 1.
-Pump specifications and recommendations are listed in the Catalog Sections, which are available at vikingpump.com.
+Pump specifications and recommendations are listed in AD-23, which is available at vikingpump.com.